ShefBots/omnicam-zero/README.md

                        localhost is used.
   -t, --transmit-mode  Use this flag to transmit commands to the server.
 ```
+One uses the asyncio API, the other uses the threads API.

 ## retrieve-capture.sh
 A bash scrip to autonomously connect to the omnicam at 192.168.22.1, take a picture using the "rpicam-jpeg" utility app, copy it locally and then display it full-screen using feh: